apache/mxnet/example/extensions/lib_subgraph/README.md

 ### Have MXNet Ready

-First you should install MXNet either from compiling from source code or download from nightly build.
+First you should install MXNet either from compiling from source code or downloading a nightly build.
 It doesn’t matter if the build comes with CUDA or MKLDNN.
 The custom partitioning APIs do not interact with the execution of other native MXNet operators.

-### Run An Example:
+### Run An Example

 You can start getting familiar with custom partitioners by running an example provided in the **example/extensions/lib_subgraph** directory.
 This example partitions `exp` and `log` operators into subgraphs.
-Go to `lib_subgraph` directory and follow these steps:
+Go to the `lib_subgraph` directory and follow these steps:

 1. Run `make`.
-The Makefile will generate a dynamic library ** libsubgraph_lib.so** compiled from `subgraph_lib.cc`.
+The Makefile will generate a dynamic library **libsubgraph_lib.so** compiled from `subgraph_lib.cc`.
 This is the library you are going to load that contains everything for the custom partitioner.
 2. Run `python test_subgraph.py`.
-It’ll first load the above .so library, find the components, register them in the MXNet backend, print "Found x", then partition the model and execute the operators like a regular MXNet operator and output the result.
+It’ll first load the above library, find the components, register them in the MXNet backend, print "Found x", then partition the model and execute the operators like a regular MXNet operator and output the result.

-### Basic Files For Custom Partitioner Library:
+### Basic Files For Custom Partitioner Library

-* ** lib_subgraph/subgraph_lib.cc**: This file has a source code implementation of all required components of a custom partitioner, as well as the registration of the custom components.
+* **lib_subgraph/subgraph_lib.cc**: This file has a source code implementation of all required components to make a custom partitioner, it also shows registration of them so that they can be loaded by MXNet.

-* ** lib_subgraph/Makefile**: Compile source code to a dynamic shared library, with a header file `include/mxnet/lib_api.h` from MXNet source code.
+* **lib_subgraph/Makefile**: This file compiles the source code to a dynamic shared library, with a header file `include/mxnet/lib_api.h` from MXNet source code.
 Currently the custom operator is compatible with C++11 onwards.

-* ** lib_subgraph/test_subgraph.py**: This file calls `mx.library.load(‘libsubgraph_lib.so’)` to load the library containing the custom components, partitions the model using the `optimize_for` API, and prints outputs of the forward passes.
+* **lib_subgraph/test_subgraph.py**: This file calls `mx.library.load(‘libsubgraph_lib.so’)` to load the library containing the custom components, partitions the model using the `optimize_for` API, and prints outputs of the forward passes.
 The outputs should be the same as the regular MXNet forward pass without partitioning.

-## Writing Custom Partitioner Library:
+## Writing Custom Partitioner Library

-For building a library containing your own custom partitioner, compose a C++ source file like `mypart_lib.cc`, include `lib_api.h` header file, and write your custom operator implementation with these essential functions:
+For building a library containing your own custom partitioner, compose a C++ source file like `mypart_lib.cc`, include `lib_api.h` header file, and write your custom partitioner with these essential functions:
 - `initialize` - Library Initialization Function
 - `REGISTER_PARTITIONER ` - Partitioner Registration Macro
 - `mySupportedOps ` - Operator Support

-Then compile it to `mypart_lib.so` dynamic library using the following command:
+Then compile it to the `mypart_lib.so` dynamic library using the following command:
 ```bash
 g++ -shared -fPIC -std=c++11 mypart_lib.cc -o libmypart_lib.so -I ../../../include/mxnet
 ```